kenakamu/vsts-tasks/Tasks/PSGalleryPublisher/overview.md

 # The easiest way to publish your PowerShell module!
-PowerShell gallery is a central repository for all modules so you should publish yours too!
+PowerShell Gallery is a central repository for all modules so you should publish yours too!

 # Setup and get key
 To publish your PowerShell module, create an account in PowerShell Gallery and obtain API Key.